 When I first planned my trip to Peru, I wanted to take the train journey from Puno to Cusco.
 I love to travel by train but the schedule was not in my favour and the train journey was quite expensive.
 Plus you get to sit on the train for over 12 hours, and miss all the fantastic sites along the route.

 I never expected this bus from Puno to Cusco to be that much fun.
 Yes, I am a bit of a culture geek and I love to learn about ancient history and culture.

 I felt I was not getting enough cultural input during my first 2 weeks in South America.
 This was mainly because I was focusing on outdoor activities *read my epic

 fail hike in the Colca Canyon and the wonders of nature from Chile and Bolivia.
 I missed the learning part a bit.

 Want to read more about bus travel in South America?
 Read about my bus journey from Peru to Chile.

 Relaxed way to travel around Peru

-The bus trip from Puno to Cusco was very relaxed.
+The bus from Puno to Cusco was very relaxed.
 All I had to do was show up on time in Puno and follow the herd.
 I know, not very adventurous but it was exactly what I needed.
-A guide accompagnied us and he dished out all his knowledge to the group, which I absorbed like sponge.
+A guide accompanied us and he dished out all his knowledge to the group, which I absorbed like a sponge.

 We visited different archaeological sites and ruins from the Ayamara, Quechua, Pukará and Inca culture.
 This was the perfect built up for the things to come in Cusco and Machu Picchu.
 To be honest, each different site along the bus route from Puno to Cusco, isn’t really worth a day trip.
 But…